 - Be extra careful when a client has a skin, eye, or mouth infection.
-Only use disposable (single-use) makeup applicators and disposed of them immediately after use.
+Only use disposable (single-use) makeup applicators and dispose of them immediately after use.
 Don’t double-dip.
-After this client is finished, wash your hands and use a hand sanitiser before seeing another client or touching your face.
+After finishing the client, wash your hands and use a hand sanitiser before seeing another client or touching your face.

 - Avoid sharing makeup.
 For one-off clients, use a clean implement (for example, a spatula or brush) to remove a tiny amount of product.
 For a long-term client (like on a TV series), use individual containers or makeup items bought just for them.

-- Don’t double-dip.
+- Do not double-dip.
 Double-dipping means going from a product to the skin and back into the product.
 However, it is easy to avoid.
 For instance, use disposable applicators or a spatula to remove a small amount of product for use.
-It amazes us how many makeup artists we see double-dipping, like using a mascara wand on lots of people.
+It amazes us how many makeup artists we see double-dipping, like using a mascara wand on many people.

 - Do not blow on your brushes or makeup.
-This blows spit and germs all over them.
+It blows spit and germs all over them.
 How’d you like the waiter to blow on your food as he plonks it down in front of you?!

 - Use disposable sponges and clean powder puffs for each client.
 For crowd work, inexpensive bath sponges are great – tear it into small pieces and use a fresh bit on each person.
 It is noticed and appreciated – we’ve had many comments from background artists on our good standard of hygiene.
 No one wants a used sponge on their face!